postnubilaphoebus/cell_gui/README.md

 ### 🧽 Eraser (`E`)
 - Erase parts of the currently active cell only.
 - Functions like the brush tool, but in reverse.

+### 🔢 Cell Index Navigation
+- Use the left and right buttons to decrease or increase the currently active cell index.
+- You can only move to a higher index after painting with your current index.
+- Indexing starts at 1; the background is always saved as 0 in your mask.

 ### 📋 Copy & Paste Points (Right-Click)
 - Copy points in one slice and paste them in the next using right-click